 The Pain Center may perform radiology tests such as MRIs or x-rays to help diagnose spinal stenosis and rule out other possible conditions.

-Spinal Stenosis Treatments
+How to Treat Spinal Stenosis

 For patients with the pain of spinal stenosis, first treatment options include physical therapy, chiropractic care, exercise, and over-the-counter pain medications.
 Other options for pain relief provided by The Pain Center include: